 Introduction

 Ansible, the automation tool of choice for many IT professionals, allows users to automate tasks, manage configurations, and deploy software with ease and efficiency.
 However, the reliability and predictability of Ansible playbooks depend on how well tasks report changes.
-In this article, we will explore Ansible Error 301, “no-changed-when,” which emphasizes the importance of ensuring that tasks return changes to results or conditions.
+In this article, we will explore Ansible Error 301, “no-changed-when,” in Ansible-Lint which emphasizes the importance of ensuring that tasks return changes to results or conditions.
 We’ll discuss the best practices for handling task outputs, improving playbook reliability, and preventing unexpected behavior.

 The Problem: Tasks Not Reflecting Changes